 11:30 ‘Connected athlete – wearables are variables’ by Daniel Simmons, CCD Design & Ergonomics

 This is a collaboration with the Watt Bike Design Team, based in Nottingham.
 The team are developing a new app for tracking performance training data.
 As wearable technology and the connected athlete evolves, elite level training information is becoming more readily available to the masses, but how does everyone utilise this information?
 What do they need to see?
 We are in the midst of a digital revolution, with technological advances spanning across industries; from digital railways, to smart medical devices and sports performance data apps.
 Human Factors integration ensures we remember the user in development process, ensuring the transition to digital is safe, efficient and usable.

-12:15 ‘Diving Incidents and Accidents’ by Gareth Lock, Cranfield University
+12:15 ‘Diving Incidents and Accidents’ by Gareth Lock, Human in the System